-Virginia cattleman Terry Slusher says he estimates the return on AI with his commercial beef herd at approximately $177 more per cow/calf pair.
+Virginia cattleman Terry Slusher estimated the return on AI with his commercial beef herd at approximately $177 more per cow/calf pair in 2016.
 Based near Floyd, he says he pencils that out this way: Synchronized breeding on 160 cows means 89% of Slusher's calves are born the first 30 days of his calving season.
 These early-born calves gain approximately 2 pounds per day and are heavier at weaning than calves born later in the season.
 With retained ownership of steers, he says AI steers are worth more at harvest due to heavier hot carcass weights and a higher percentage of Choice or better quality grades.

 "I can't imagine anyone being a full-time cattle farmer and not using AI," says Slusher.
 "AI breeding is a lot of work, but it pays off when you see calves sired by top bulls."